Terms and Conditions 2021

 Are spaces between the lines part of the line count?

 No, only text lines are considered part of the line count.
 However, significant space between lines may not be publishable in the anthology.

 As many as you wish.
 One entry = one payment

 I think I made a mistake with my piece.
 Can I submit it again?

-If you submitted the work and paid successfully but want to upload your work one more time because it has an error in it, enter the work again and contact us for a refund.
+If you submitted the work and paid successfully but want to upload another version of your work before the deadline, enter the poem again and contact us for a refund on your previous entry.

 Can I use a pseudonym instead of my real name?

 Yes you can but you will be asked on the entry form to also supply your real name – this will never be revealed to third parties.

 If my name appears on the work is it disqualified?

 Yes.
 The most common mistake entrants make is putting their name on the work.